cristian-aldea/starlog/content/posts/2021/best-os-programming.md

 However, for all these perks, you pay a price.
 Apple devices are **expensive**.
 A Mac will cost you much more than a Windows or Linux machine with equivalent power.

-Also, macOS isn't well suited for certain things, like game development or machine learning, since the hardware is limited to what Apple offers.
+Also, macOS isn't well suited for certain heavy workloads, like game development or machine learning, since Macbooks tend to be slim, stylish, and lack the raw power of other options.

 ## Summary